5 Things to Do in Barrie Before Fall Arrives

 Lifeguards will be in place at the major beaches.
 And while there is no barbecuing permitted, you could incorporate picnicking and some ice cream into the day and make it into a warm weather trifecta.

-If swimming isn’t your thing, Happy Paddling will be doing Kayak and Canoe rentals until the end of today.
-And most of the big box stores will have deals on inflatable boats as they clear out the summer stock.
+If swimming isn’t your thing, most of the big box stores will have deals on inflatable boats as they clear out the summer stock.
+Floating on the water sounds like a great way to send off summer!

 The splash pads at Lampman and Heritage park are both running as well if the beach isn’t your bag.